helicalinsight/helicalinsight/ansible-installer/README.md

 The automated Ansible installer works to simplify the installation of Helical Insight to a few commands.

 # Limitations
+* Tomcat needs access to the installation directory
-The installer currently support Red Hat Enterprise Linux.
+* The installer currently support Red Hat Enterprise Linux.
 Please feel free to contribute more operating systems.

 # 1. Prerequisites
 To put in place the installers prerequisites, as root, run below commands: